We are a boutique law firm focusing our practice in the following areas:

 The Estate Planning Center is never a replacement for your attorney, but serves as a resource to help you understand the process and terminology that is involved for Wills, Trusts, Probate, Estate and Gift taxation and Charitable Foundations.

-A court procedure by which a Will is proved to be valid or invalid.
-A Person Representative (more commonly known in other states as an "executor") is appointed to administer the Will.
-Probate includes paying the deceased person's debts, taxes and distributing the property according to the Will.
-The Personal Representative will work your Trustee if you have a Trust.
-It is important to note that decedent's assets that are subject to probate are only the assets in the decedent's individual name alone.
-Generally speaking, assets titled in a Trust, in joint names with another party, or that have beneficiaries designated, such as life insurance, annuities, payable on death accounts or transfer on death accounts are not subject to probate.
+Probate is a court procedure by which a Will is proved to be valid or invalid.
+A Personal Representative (more commonly known in other states as an “executor”) is appointed to administer the Will.
+Probate includes paying the deceased person’s debts and taxes, and distributing the property according to the Will.
+The Personal Representative will work with your Trustee if you have a Trust.
+It is important to note that the decedent’s assets that are subject to probate are only the assets in the decedent’s individual name alone.
+Generally speaking, assets titled in a Trust, in joint names with another party, or that have beneficiaries designated, such as life insurance, annuities, payable on death accounts or transfer on death accounts, are not subject to probate.

-A legal document naming a Trustee to whom assets are transferred to manage and distribute according to your written directions.
+A Trust is a legal document that names a Trustee to manage and distribute assets according to your written instructions.
 Assets titled to the Trust are not subject to the jurisdiction of a Probate Court upon your death.

-A person or corporation (Bank or Trust Company) named in a trust document who manages property titled in the trust.
-The Trustee follows the written directions you provide in the Trust agreement with regards to paying debts and taxes, as well as distributing income and principal to your beneficiaries.
+A Trustee is a person or corporation (Bank or Trust Company) named in a Trust document that manages property titled in the Trust.
+The Trustee follows the written directions you provide in the Trust agreement with regards to paying debts and taxes, as well as distributing income, principal, and other assets to your beneficiaries.

 Federal Estate Tax is the term used for the tax levied by the federal government on assets prior to being transferred to beneficiaries.
-Currently, the exemption is $11,180,00.
-(Note, there is no estate tax on asset transfers between spouses.)
-This is per person, so a married couple may leave $23,360,000 to their beneficiaries without the imposition of a federal estate tax.
+Currently, the exemption is $11,180,000.
+(Note: there is no estate tax on asset transfers between spouses.)
+This exemption is per person, so a married couple may leave $23,360,000 to their beneficiaries without the imposition of a federal estate tax.
 Florida does not have an estate or inheritance tax.

-Charitable Foundations are non-profit corporations or charitable trusts that are created to make grants to charities.
+Charitable foundations are nonprofit corporations or charitable trusts that are created to make grants to charities.
 There are private foundations and public foundations.
-Private foundations are created by an individual, family or corporation and funded by the creators.
-They tend to involve considerable wealth.
-A public foundation raises funds by contributions from individuals, corporations and even the government to make grants to charitable organizations.
-The Bill and Melinda Gates Foundation is an example of a private foundation and The Community Foundation of Sarasota County is an example of a public foundation.
+Private foundations are created by an individual, family, or corporation and are funded by the creators.
+Private foundations tend to involve considerable wealth.
+The Bill and Melinda Gates Foundation is an example of a private foundation.
+A public foundation raises funds by contributions from individuals, corporations, and even the government to make grants to charitable organizations.
+The Community Foundation of Sarasota County is an example of a public foundation.